General Motors Logo

 General Motors Logo 2021-present

 For the first time since 1964, General Motors undertook a major logo redesign, focusing on sustainability and the latest technology.
-With its sign, the company tried to emphasize its focus on the production of electric vehicles.
-The updated version has moved the abbreviated name to lowercase and placed it in a square box with rounded corners.
+With its sign, the company emphasized its focus on producing electric vehicles.
+The updated version moves the abbreviated name to lowercase, placing it in a square box with rounded corners.

 Such a soft design with a blue and white palette emphasizes the desire to protect the sky, air, and clouds.
-Especially for this, the developers have depicted the letter “m” in the form of a plug from an electrical cord.
-There was also a functional use for the stroke at the bottom of the letters: it is an impromptu socket.
+Especially for this, the developers have depicted the letter “m” as an electrical cord plug.
+The stroke at the bottom of the letters also has a functional use: it is an impromptu socket.
 Located next to them, “g” has a shortened tail section, which looks harmonious in height.

 General Motors: Interesting Facts